All Episodes

 And you know why?

-Oscar Sanchez, organizer of the Great American Boycott in Los Angeles, said the mayor's office previously told the group that he would speak at a downtown Los Angeles rally today, and then he backed out.
+Oscar Sanchez, organizer of the Great American Boycott in Los Angeles, said the mayor's office previously told a group that he would speak at a downtown Los Angeles rally today, and then he backed out.

-And the mayor has the mayor has duh it's not bull.
+And the mayor has not bull.

 The mayor has just said football.